marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

      - `0` means success
      - Anything else means failure
    - [Standard Windows application return codes](https://stackoverflow.com/questions/1538884/what-standard-application-return-exit-codes-should-an-application-support)
+   - Win32 functions that return `BOOL` will return 0 on failure and non-0 on success...
+A program's exit code is the opposite -- they return 0 on success and non-0 on failure.
+   - Be mindful that Win32's BOOL datatype is an INT, not a `bool`.

 ### Subsystems to Consider
 - **Main Window Thread**
-  - Init Failure Handling
+  - Init Error Handler
-    - In #wWinMain, before starting the message loop...
+    - In #wWinMain, before the message loop starts...
-      - (50% Done) Each function call has a custom error handler that immediately calls `return EXIT_FAILURE` if there's a problem before the message loop starts.
-They may do some cleanup depending on how deep the initialization has already progressed.
+      - (50% Done) Each function call has a custom error handler that immediately calls `return EXIT_FAILURE`.
+Each handler will do a custom set of cleanup depending on how deep the initialization has progressed.
-      - The `initSomething` functions should return `BOOL`s and bubbles up problems.
+      - The `initSomething` functions should return `BOOL`s that bubble up problems.

-  - Running Failure Handling
+  - Running Error Handler
     - Mostly, this happens in the other subsystems, however:
       - (Done) Problems in the message loop will log an error and call #gracefulShutdown
       - Problems in the message handler code will also log issues and call